Vyral/base-template/_posts/2019-08-12-a-short-guide-to-preparing-your-home-for-the-market.md

   - Home Seller Tips
 excerpt: >-
-  These tips for preparing your home for the market require a little effort, but will produce a lot of reward.
+  These tips for preparing your home for the market require a little effort, but will produce a great reward.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Ron+Sawyer/2019/The+Ron+Sawyer+Team+_+Getting+Ready+to+Sell.mp4
 pullquote: It’s time to start thinking like a buyer.